 20. ACCIDENT PAY

-In the case of an industrial accident, the Company will pay 75% the difference, for one (1) year, between the injured employee's normal weekly net wages and Workers' Compensation Board rates.
+In the case of an industrial accident, the Company will pay seventy five percent (75%) the difference, for one (1) year, between the injured employee's normal weekly net wages and Workers' Compensation Board rates.

 21. EXPENSES AND EQUIPMENT